Homelab Proxmox + VyOS + Debian server configuration - WIP

 # Enable No-Subscription Repository

-cat <<EOF >>/etc/apt/sources.list
+cat << 'EOF' >>/etc/apt/sources.list

 deb http://download.proxmox.com/debian/pve bullseye pve-no-subscription